javadbat/jb-time-input/README.md

 ```

 ### set custom style

+you can customize jb-time-input look  by setting css variable in your app.
-jb-time-input use [jb-input](https://github.com/javadbat/jb-input) and [jb-time-picker](https://github.com/javadbat/jb-time-picker) and [jb-popover](https://github.com/javadbat/jb-popover) underneath so to change the styles of your component read custom style section of these components.
+jb-time-input use [jb-input](https://github.com/javadbat/jb-input) and [jb-time-picker](https://github.com/javadbat/jb-time-picker) and [jb-popover](https://github.com/javadbat/jb-popover) underneath so to change the styles of your component read custom style section of these components and set their css variable.
 more than above here is the css variable that we use in jb-time-input itself:

 | css variable name                       | description                                                                                              |